 Enough about the scenery and history though, what about the wine?

-Most of the work in the winery is done by hand, which is thought to be what gives the wine such a distinct and sharp taste, as well as years of experience passed down through the generations.
+Most of the work in the winery is done by hand, which is thought to be what gives the wine such a distinct and sharp taste and years of experience passed down through the generations.
 Kraljevski produces a mixture of white, red, and rose.

 Main Wines You Will Find